Cubs vs. Giants Player Props Betting Odds

-You can wager on player prop bet odds for Cody Bellinger, Wilmer Flores and others on the Chicago Cubs and San Francisco Giants before their matchup at 2:20 PM ET on Monday at Wrigley Field.
+Player prop betting options for Cody Bellinger, Wilmer Flores and others are available in the Chicago Cubs-San Francisco Giants matchup at Wrigley Field on Tuesday, starting at 7:40 PM ET.

 Bet on this matchup or its props with BetMGM!